zhliau/fika-headless-docker/README.md

      With docker-compose file:
      ```yaml
      services:
-       fika_dedicated:
+       fika_headless:
          image: ghcr.io/zhliau/fika-headless-docker:latest
-         container_name: fika_dedi
          volumes:
            - /host/path/to/fika:/opt/tarkov
          environment:
-           - PROFILE_ID=adadadadadadaadadadad
+           - PROFILE_ID=deadbeeffeed
            - SERVER_URL=your.spt.server.ip
            - SERVER_PORT=6969
-           - USE_MODSYNC=true # If you want to use modsync on this dedicated client
          ports:
            - 25565:25565/udp
      ```

-     If you are running the SPT server as a service in the same docker-compose stack, you can make use of docker-compose's network DNS to resolve the SPT server from the dedicated client:
+     If you are running the SPT server as a service in the same docker-compose stack, you can make use of docker-compose's network DNS to resolve the SPT server from the headless client:

      ```yaml
      services: